luiscassih/vanilla-react-app/README.md

 # Vanilla React App
-A vanilla app in ReactJS with webpack, babel and sass support.
+A vanilla app in ReactJS with webpack, react router, babel and sass support.

-To create apps without using create-react-app package.
+The goal of this is to have a simply but undestandable skeleton of a ReactJS project.
+To create apps without using create-react-app package and it's infinite dependencies, just clone and start developing your application.

 How to use:
 ----------